idrach55/MonteCarloOptions/README.md

     ./mc.o -T 30000

-Or do not include any arguments to use the default (30k).
+Or do not include any arguments to use the default (30,000 trajectories).